 - 66% of customers have made a purchase as a result of email marketing.

-For more information, check out my blog post Email Marketing vs Social Media Performance in 2017.
+For more information, check out my blog post Email Marketing vs Social Media Performance.

 To grow the email list of your eCommerce store you can use one of the following strategies:

 - Use giveaways

 For more information on growing your email list for your eCommerce business, check out the following guides:

 - Practical Tips for Growing your eCommerce Email List by LemonStand

 - 20 Effective Email List Growth Tactics for E-Commerce by Gleam

 - 29 Ways to Collect Email Addresses for Your Newsletter by VerticalResponse